Sold everywhere:

 Cohabitation agreements are ideal for unmarried couples.
 If you get married, a pre-nuptial agreement should take its place.

-There isn’t a suitable alternative to a cohabitation agreement when unmarried.
+There isn’t a suitable alternative to a cohabitation agreement for unmarried individuals.

-This can explain what happens to your finances and assets if you die.
+This can explain what happens to your finances and assets in the event of your death.

 If both parties do this, you can ensure you leave all your things to each other.
 But inheritance tax will still be due.